Call us 203-307-5500

 If your child lies quietly in bed, talks to themselves, or plays calmly during what should be naptime, their body may no longer need that midday sleep.
 An occasional naptime protest is normal, but when it happens day after day for two or more weeks, pay attention.

-2. Naptime Pushes Bedtime Later
+2. Their Nap Pushes Bedtime Too Late

 3. They Stay Happy and Alert Without a Nap